Crispy Smashed Potatoes

 Little babies!

-I’ve tried this with bigger potatoes, and they don’t smash quite as cohesively.
+I’ve tried this with bigger potatoes, and they don’t smash quite as cohesively as the small potatoes.

 Also, I’ve tried these with purple (or blue) potatoes and I don’t like the texture as much as the baby red or yellow.

-Wash the potatoes, place them in a saucepan, and cover with cold water:
+- Wash the potatoes, place them in a saucepan or large pot, and cover with COLD WATER *Do not start with boiling water*:

-Place the slightly cooled potatoes on a cutting board, and use a sturdy measuring cup or glass to smash each of the potatoes:
+4. Place the slightly cooled potatoes on a cutting board, and use the bottom of a glass or a sturdy measuring cup to smash each of the potatoes:

 You can also add any seasonings you’d like, such as garlic powder, paprika, etc.

-Drizzle an additional 2 tablespoons of oil on top, then bake for 25-30 minutes, until the edges are crispy:
+7. Drizzle an additional 2 tablespoons of oil on top, then bake for 25-30 minutes, until the edges are crispy and golden brown:

-These potatoes taste best when they’re hot out of the oven, and I like serving them with this Basil Vinaigrette.
+These potatoes taste best when they’re hot out of the oven, and I like serving them with a dipping sauce like this Basil Vinaigrette or Chimichurri Sauce.
+They also pair very nicely with a sprinkle of fresh herbs, like rosemary or thyme.

-This is a side dish that’s friendly to a ton of dinner recipes, such as my Creamy Parmesan Chicken, Slow Cooker Short Ribs, and Baked Turkey Meatballs.
+This is a perfect side dish friendly to a ton of dinner recipes, such as my Creamy Parmesan Chicken, Slow Cooker Short Ribs, and Baked Turkey Meatballs.

 The crispiness here relies on oil, and after Whole30 I’m very embracing of healthy fats.
 If you don’t like the oil, try my No Oil No Fat Crispy Potatoes instead.